 Frank Phillips College informs students of the Family Educational Rights and Privacy Act of 1974 through the college website and catalog.
 Incoming students are informed at Student Central and during registration at remote sites and provided an opportunity to choose who may access their records.
-In addition, an email is sent to all students each fall, spring, and combined summer semesters explaining how to access FERPA information.
+In addition, an email is sent to all students, including those enrolled in distance or correspondence education, each fall, spring, and combined summer semesters explaining how to access FERPA information.
 This Act was designated to protect the privacy of educational records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act (FERPA) concerning alleged failures by the institution to comply with the Act.
 Questions concerning the Family Education Rights and Privacy Act may be referred to the Office of Educational Services.